 Are you looking to get outside more in the mountains, but don’t know where to start?
-You watch your friends post beautiful pictures of mountain tops, golden larches, and vistas that you can only get to with a helicopter or your own two feet.
+Maybe you watch your friends post beautiful pictures of mountain tops, golden larches, and vistas that you can only get to with a helicopter or using your own two feet.
 The mountains are no joke though, and while social media makes these beautiful vistas seem easy to get to, we are starting to see more people get themselves in trouble.
 At Uplift Adventures, we want to set you up for success and teach you the skills you need to safely get outdoors.
-Here is a good start, a good refresher, or a good reminder on what to pack for a day hike.
+Here is a good start, a good refresher, or a good reminder on what to bring for hiking.

 THINGS TO CONSIDER BEFORE YOU HEAD OUT

 First, let’s ask a few questions.
-There are a lot of lists out there on what to pack, but as a professional, I want to take you the next step and make you even smarter.
+There are a lot of lists out there on what to pack, but as professionals, we want to take you the next step and make you even smarter.
 Trip planning is the key to any trip outdoors.
 We go into a lot more details about trip planning during our Intro to Backpacking (multi-day trips), but let’s go over some basic questions now.

 What is the length of your trip and how long will it take you?

+This information will help you determine what to bring for hiking.
 Where can you find this information?
-There is a lot out there that is available now-a-days to gather information.
+There is a lot out there that is available nowadays to gather information.
 For example:

 - Guide books